KADAMPA MEDITATION CENTRE MANCHESTER

 Step 6 – When the turbulence of distracting thoughts subsides and our mind becomes still, a deep happiness and contentment naturally arises from within.
 Enjoy!

-Make meditation a habit!
+Make meditation a habit?

 As with any skill, the more consistently we practice, the better we become.
 Making meditation part of our daily routine is the key to making progress.
 By initially setting aside just ten minutes each day, you can gradually develop the skills you need to generate a peaceful mind and experience happiness from within.